shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ### TimeOut and Interval

-- **`setTimeOut` :-** With the help of the sert timeout we can perform task after some delay or after some specific wait.
+- **`setTimeOut` :-** With the help of the set timeout we can perform task after some delay or after some specific wait asynchronusly.

 ```
 setTimeOut(()=>{